 |InAlGaN||Contact us for further information|

 On top of our quality assurance, which includes thickness and sheet resistance measurement, executed on every shipped wafer, SweGaN can perform additional checks.
-This includes X-Ray diffraction, photoluminescence and cathodoluminescence spectroscopy, particle mapping, capacitance-voltage profiling, atomic force microscopy and TOF-SIMs spectroscopy.
+This includes X-Ray diffraction, photoluminescence and cathodoluminescence spectroscopy, particle mapping, capacitance-voltage profiling, and atomic force microscopy.
 These extra measurements are carried out by qualified staff and will help you get additional information about the quality and performance of our epi-wafers.

 As a spin-off from Linköping University, SweGaN has kept a very strong interest in research and development projects.
 We are always eager to develop new technology and to empower innovation for our partners and customers.
 That is why we also offer research and development services, and we are always enthusiastic about participating in exciting research projects!

 Working in many partnerships, we have over the years developed a solid know-how regarding simple device processing.
 We have access to a state-of-the-art clean room for high-frequency devices, so we can surely help with your device development needs.
 Because we believe that our materials will never perform better than in a device we have designed together with our customers.

 Between June and August this year SweGaN has performed a new share emission, bringing in Mount Wilson Ventures, a US-based venture capital firm, Almi Invest, LiU holding, and several angel investors.
 This share issue takes place in a highly expansive phase for the company and the nearly 6 million SEK raised will accelerate SweGaN's business.

 SweGaN AB introduces InAlN/GaN and InAlGaN/GaN HEMT structures on SiC substrates as new products.
 Both products exhibit record high channel mobility of over 2000 cm2/Vs and excellent morphology.
 The new structures are interesting for very high frequency applications where high-power densities are required.